-Use our FREE FILEucator Tax Tool!
-Once you answer a few simple questions about your dependent's situation, you or your dependent will find out if your dependent needs to (or wants to) file a tax return.
+Your qualifying dependent may need to file a tax return if their income is within the IRS filing requirements.
+To determine if your dependent is required to file a return, use our FILEucator Tax Tool.
+Once you answer a few simple questions about your dependent's situation, you will find out if your dependent needs to file a tax return.
 It's that easy!
-If your dependent is required to file a tax return, you or your dependent can prepare and file the return on eFile.com.
+If your dependent is required to file a tax return, you or your dependent can prepare and e-file the return on eFile.com.

 Your dependent may be required to file a return if they have one or more of the following types of income: